getkeops/keops/doc/python/index.rst

 Python bindings for Keops
 =========================

-We now fully document the public interface of the pykeops module.
-In a nutshell, pykeops is a numpy or pytorch frontend to the KeOps C++/Cuda routine.
-It contains two sets of instruction:
+We now fully document the public interface of the pykeops module, which is a NumPy or PyTorch frontend to the KeOps C++/Cuda library.
+It contains three sets of instructions:

-1. :doc:`Generic reduction <generic-syntax>`: the generic syntax compatible with both numpy and pytorch.
-This syntax allows you to make everything that is possible with pyKeops.
+1. :doc:`The Genred module <generic-syntax>`: our low-level pythonic syntax, compatible with NumPy and PyTorch.

+2. :doc:`The generic_reduction functions <generic-reduction>`: a math-friendly set of helper routines for the Genred module.

-2. :doc:`Kernel-product <kernel-product>`: a specific syntax with convenient aliases for formula corresponding to operations in kernel spaces.
-It is compatible with pytorch only.
+3. :doc:`Kernel-product <kernel-product>`: a specific syntax with convenient aliases for operations in kernel spaces.
+It is only compatible with PyTorch.

 .. toctree::